THE MASSACHUSETTS CENTER FOR CIVIC EDUCATION PRESENTS

 UNDERSTANDING THE FUNDAMENTAL PRINCIPLES, VALUES, AND INSTITUTIONS OF AMERICAN GOVERNMENT

-Join us for a two semester online course on the Constitution and American Government in partnership with the Center for Civic Education and Framingham State University
+Join us for a summer semester online course on the Constitution and American Government in partnership with the Center for Civic Education and Framingham State University

 $500 for 3 graduate credits